 This course focuses beyond the physical assessment and includes a comprehensive examination of other health parameters and health behaviors of the adult and older adult patient.
-Physical, cultural, psycho-social, spiritual, environmental, genomic, nutritional, health-beliefs, and lifestyle variables will be examined through the use of a health history and health assessment of the adult and older adult.
+Physical, cultural, psychosocial, spiritual, environmental, genomic, nutritional, health-beliefs, and lifestyle variables will be examined through the use of a health history and health assessment of the adult and older adult.
 Individual models to promote health behaviors will be discussed.
 Planning and interventions for health promotion and prevention for the adult and older adult patient will be explored.
-Prerequisites: Admission into the BSN Completion Program (RN-to-BSN) and NUR 304.
+Prerequisites: Admission into the BSN Completion Program (RN-BSN); ENG 102; NUR 304; NUR 324.